 So what comes in the kit?
-We looked at the un-boxing previously, and as you should have noticed it comes with a wireless router with a mains power cord (the router is also the power supply for the dish), the Dish (which is also effectively the modem and is locked to your account), and a cable to link to the two together.
+We looked at the un-boxing previously, and as you should have noticed it comes with a wireless router with a mains power cord (the router is also the power supply for the dish), the Dish (which is also effectively the modem and is locked to your account), and a cable to link to the two together (using a Starlink proprietary plug that looks like a miniature HDMI cable).
 The WiFi range from the router is not huge and in a small caravan it works great, in a large home would most likely not suffice.
 One tip for the WiFi is to ‘split’ the 2.4 and 5 gig WiFi networks in the app and give the 2.4 a new name.
 The 2.4 will give a lot better range but a much lower data speeds, the 5 will give much higher data speeds but much shorter range.
 With them split, you can decide which you want to connect to.

 What options are there?
 From Starlink, you can buy a mesh WiFi extender (same as the standard supplied router but simply adds as a wireless repeater) and an Ethernet Adaptor.

 The Mesh repeaters from Starlink are by far the easiest way to improve the range, they simply require a power point that’s located within range of the existing router or Mesh point and to be added from the Starlink app.
 Currently there is no limit listed to how many you can add.